Using Machine Learning techniques in phenomenological studies in flavour physics: Montecarlo analysis using Machine Learning

+where $L_\mathrm{bf}$ is the likelihood of the best fit and $u$ is a number randomly chosen from an uniform distribution in the interval $[0,1)$.
 To check if the Machine Learning Montecarlo algorithm can actually reproduce the $\chi^2$ distribution, we generate a sample of 1000 points.
-The histograms for the predicted and actual values of the $\chi^2$ are plotted in Figure~\ref{im:predictor} (b).
-Both histograms follow the general shape of the $\chi^2$ distribution, although there is an excess of points near the best fit and a deficit of points in the region of low likelihood.
+The histogram for the predicted values of the $\chi^2$ is plotted in Figure~\ref{im:predictor} (b).
+The histogram follows the general shape of the $\chi^2$ distribution, although there is an excess of points near the best fit and a deficit of points in the region of low likelihood.

-In order to understand how each parameter affects the prediction of the likelihood, we use the SHAP (SHAPley Additive exPlanation) values~\cite{Lundberg:2017}.
-The SHAP values are an additive measure of the relative importance of each feature in an individual prediction.
-The sum of the SHAP for all parameters and a base value (which is the same for all parameter points) results in the final prediction.
+In order to understand how each parameter affects the prediction of the likelihood, we use the SHAP values as described above.
+Remember that once we have an approximation of the log-likelihood function, we put it to use generating new samples of datapoints $x_i = (C_i, \alpha^\ell_i, \beta^\ell_i, \alpha^q_i, \beta^q_i)$, and we use a Montecarlo algorithm to produce the data distributed according to the $\chi^2$ distribution of the fit.
 Table~\ref{tab:SHAP_bf} contains an example of the SHAP values for $\log L$ at the best fit point.
-According to the Machine Learning model, the values of $C$ and $\alpha^\ell$ and $\beta^\ell$ notably increase the $\log L$ while $\alpha^q$ decreases it and $\beta^q$ leaves it mostly unchanged.
+According to the Machine Learning model, the values of $C$ and $\alpha^\ell$ and $\beta^q$ have the larger impact in the Machine Learning prediction.

-Figure~\ref{im:mean_SHAP} shows the impact of each parameter to the final prediction, measured as the mean of the absolute values of their SHAP values across a sample of Montecarlo points.
-The parameter $\alpha^\ell$ has the largest contribution and $\beta^\ell$ and $\beta^q$ contribute the less.
-This results is in disagreement with the assumption of Scenario I. Therefore, the obtained result is in agreement with the previous section, where we already concluded that the mixing with the first generation were necessary in order to describe both anomalies simultaneously.
-The SHAP values allows us to quantify the relative importance of each parameter in the fit.
+Figure~\ref{im:mean_SHAP} shows the impact of each parameter to the final prediction, measured as the mean of the absolute values of their SHAP values across a sample of 10000 Montecarlo points.
+The SHAP values allow us to quantify the relative importance of each parameter in the fit.
+The parameters $\beta^q$ and $\alpha^\ell$ have the largest contribution and $\beta^\ell$ and $C$ contribute the less.
+This result is in disagreement with the assumption of Scenario I regarding the parameter $\alpha^\ell$ describing the mixing to the first generation of leptons.
+Therefore, the obtained result is in agreement with the previous section, where we already concluded that the mixing with the first generation were necessary in order to describe both anomalies simultaneously.
+On the other hand we see that, while moderate values of $\beta^\ell$ are relatively unimportant compared to the other mixing parameters, extreme values have a large negative impact in the prediction for the likelihood.